 (5) Performance of a function by a delegate is to be treated as performance by the delegator.

-[Section 9 amended by No. 28 of 2006 s.
+[Section 9 amended: No. 28 of 2006 s.
 172.]

 10. Minister may give directions to Director

 (1) The Minister may give directions in writing to the Director with respect to the performance of his or her functions, either generally or in relation to a particular matter, and he or she is to give effect to any such direction.